hyva-themes/magento2-hyva-admin/readme.md

 ### Requirements

-The module currently requires PHP 7.4, but I intend to refactor it so it works with PHP 7.3, too.
+The module currently requires PHP 7.4.
+There is a PHP 7.3 compatible backport branch called `php73` that is rebuilt with each release thanks to rector.
 It should work with pretty much any Magento 2 version, as long as the `$escaper` is assigned in templates.